Department of Geosciences

 Photograph of students on field course standing in the bucket of 'Big Brutus' a decommissioned coal tailing shovel.
 Big Brutus is so large that eight students can easily stand in the bucket with room for many more.

-Our Programs
+Our Program

 Dr. Melissa Lobegeier and a student standing hip-deep in waders in a wetland while they collect water samples.